Nethereum/Unity3dSampleTemplate/README.md

 Very simple sample of setting up an Environment for Unity3d development using Net461, it includes all the DLLs required in the asset folder.

-Dlls: Nethereum, dependencies (BouncyCastle..) and System.Runtime.Numerics.
+Dlls: Nethereum, dependencies (BouncyCastle..) and System.Numerics.

 The code just demonstrates output to the log the current BlockNumber.